Recognition of same-sex unions in Seychelles: Religious performance

 The Catholic Church, the largest Christian denomination in Seychelles, opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In 2015, it criticized the British High Commission for conducting a same-sex marriage as causing "a state of complete confusion in the minds of our fellow citizens".
 In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
+The Episcopal Conference of the Indian Ocean did not issue a public statement on the declaration.